Deaths at sea highlight failings in Europe migration policy | Taiwan News | 2021/05/04

 Frontex blamed the deaths on smugglers and deteriorating weather.
 On the night of April 21, waves reached 2 to 3 meters (6 1/2 to 10 feet) high.

-Questioned by the AP about its role, the Italian coast guard referred back to a statement issued following the initial wreck.
-“The event took place in the Libyan search-and-rescue responsibility area.
-The Libyan authorities took over the coordination of the event,” read the statement from April 23.
+Questioned by the AP about its role, the Italian coast guard referred back to a statement issued following the migrant deaths, saying the Libyans were responsible for the area where the boat got into trouble and coordinated the operation.

-Legal experts consulted by the AP, however, said that even though a boat in distress may be in one country's search-and-rescue zone of international waters, it does not relieve other authorities of responsibility.

-“The manner in which each of the European actors contacted ... attempted to deflect or ignore responsibility can be constitutive of a violation by omission of the relevant obligations under international law,” Violeta Lax Moreno, founder of the immigration law program at Queen Mary University of London, explained in an email.

-Compounding the April 21 tragedy, none of the European or Libyan authorities involved ever picked up the bodies found floating in the water.
-The crew of the Ocean Viking ultimately made the difficult decision not to pick up any of the bodies to allow the ship to continue to conduct rescues and because it was told the Libyans were on their way.
-It went on to save 236 people.

-The families will never be able to bury their loved ones, and without bodies, it will be more difficult to investigate the deaths.

-Setena Abdalla sobbed as she spoke from her home in Omdurman about the death of her only son: 24-year-old Mohammed Abdel-Khaliq.
+Setena Abdalla sobbed as she spoke from her home in Omdurman, Sudan, about the death of her only son: 24-year-old Mohammed Abdel-Khaliq.

 “He was my whole life,” said the 54-year-old single mother.

-Abdel-Khaliq had already attempted the crossing once before but was intercepted and placed in a detention center for two months.
-On another two occasions, smugglers took his money and did not show up.
-Still, he was determined to try again.
+Abdel-Khaliq had already attempted the crossing once before but was intercepted.
+He was determined to try again.
 On April 19, he phoned his mother for the last time.

 Brito reported this story from Barcelona, Spain.
 AP journalists Noha Elhennawy in Cairo, Maria Grazia Murru and Frances D’Emilio in Rome and Lorne Cook in Brussels contributed to this report.